Avshalom-Mogos/Tic-Tac-Toe-js/README.md

 ## How to use?
 - Choose a spot using index numbers
-- place three connecting marks in a horizontal, vertical, or diagonal row to win!
+- Place three connecting marks in a horizontal, vertical, or diagonal row to win!

 ## Functionalities
-- choose your name.
+- Choose your name.
 - Choose a spot.